edgegap/edgegap-unity-gen2-sdk/README.md

 2. Open the `Samples` tab.
 3. Click on **Import** next to **Gen2 Simple Example**.
 4. Locate sample files in your project `Assets/Samples/Edgegap Gen2 SDK/{version}/Simple Example`.
-5. Drag and drop `Gen2ClientHandler` prefab in your scene.
+5. Create an Empty GameObject in your scene and attach `Gen2ClientHandler.cs` script.
 6. Configure Gen2 `BaseUrl` and `AuthToken` values from dashboard.

 ### Usage Requirements